NZ warm down – day 15

 84km, 120m ascent

-The riding didn’t really get any more exciting after this m, but at least it was on small back roads that were pretty quiet.
+The riding didn’t really get any more exciting after this, but at least it was on small back roads that were pretty quiet.
 I found a nice spot next to the river for morning tea.

-Slowly from here, the mountain of the Banks Peninsula (my destination) started to come into view.
-I wondered if I had made a mistake taking these on for the end of my route!
+Slowly from here, the mountains of the Banks Peninsula (my destination) started to come into view.
+I wondered if I had made a mistake in taking these on for the end of my route!
 They looked massive and steep!

-The views to the sea and the mouthing were great.
+The views to the sea and the estuary mouth were great.
 It had an English Lake District feel about it.